Skip to content

 Lifesaver's gala 2026 banner

-Leading Mental Health Researchers and Advocates to Be Honored at Premier Suicide Prevention Gala on May 7
+Leading Mental Heath Advocates to Be Honored at Premier Suicide Prevention Gala on May 7

 The American Foundation for Suicide Prevention (AFSP), the largest private funder of suicide prevention research, today announced its 37th Annual Lifesavers Gala will take place on May 7, 2026 at Jazz at Lincoln Center in New York City.